Syslifters/HackTheBox-Reporting/README.md

 <h4>💡 Have a look at our <a class="md-button" href="https://docs.sysreptor.com/">documentation</a>.</h4>
 <br>

-PS: Are you missing a template, have feedback or any other questions?
-Let us know!
-Open an issue or [mail us](https://docs.sysreptor.com/contact-us/) and are happy to help you.
+Missing a template or have questions?
+Open an [issue or contact us](https://docs.sysreptor.com/contact-us/).
+We're happy to help.

-Happy Reporting! 🦖

 ## Your Benefits